Mahender-Bollam/expense-tracker/README.md

 # Expense Tracker
 ##  Description

-Expense Tracker is a UI based application which manages to track expenses by adding new expense, editing existing expense and deleting the expense and giving summary of the total cost.
+- Expense Tracker is a UI based application which manages to track expenses by adding new expense, editing existing expense and deleting the expense and giving summary of the total cost.
+- The app intergrated with backend, API and firebase to store expense data.

 ##  Table of Contents